 Mr. Redstone, according to court documents, filed a petition on April 10 in the U.S. Tax Court responding that the transaction the IRS alludes to was not a gift, but rather an intra-family dispute and “ordinary business transaction.”
 (1)

-top quote The federal government is stepping up its collection efforts by going after anyone they can, including a 41 year old transfer of assets top quote
+The federal government is stepping up its collection efforts by going after anyone they can, including a 41 year old transfer of assets

 The transaction claimed as a gift by the IRS was made in 1972.
 Mr. Redstone’s case is being appealed [Redstone v.
 Commissioner of Internal Revenue, Docket No. 008097-13, (2013)].